arafano/arafano/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Ando RAFANOMEZANTSOA and I am 25 years old.
-Actually, I am  a student at EPSI Nantes (IT school engineering) because I am passionate by programming and DEVOPS too and
+Actually, I am  a student at EPSI Nantes (IT school engineering) because I am passionate by programming and DEVOPS too.

 I want to perform my skills in theses domains and in others IT domains too.

 I had a master's degree in Physics especially Photonics Signal Imaging at the University of Angers, so my goal in the future is to use my skills in differents domains such as imaging processing, signal processing, artificial intelligence, devops, software engineering, IT programming, data science to contribute and realise different projects.

 💙 I love developing and researching